s0l0ist/node-seal/README.md

 - **Web Assembly:** Fastest web implementation of the C++ [Microsoft SEAL](https://github.com/microsoft/SEAL) library
 - **Zero dependencies:** Very lean, only contains a low level API which is very close to the C++ calls from Microsoft SEAL.
-- **Node.js, Browser, React Native:** Install once, work in any server/client configuration.
+- **Node.js, Browser:** Install once, work in any server/client configuration.

 **Now supporting Microsoft SEAL 3.6.4**